heroncenter/heroncenter.github.io/pages/spaces.md

 **Non-Members:** $44 for 120 minutes, $22 for each additional hour

-*Rates may vary depending on use and location, individual contracts apply.
+*Rates may vary depending on the type of use, individual contracts apply.
 Interested parties must contact us directly and may require in person meeting before space will be made available.*

-Email us with your inquiries at theheroncenter@gmail.com
+Email us with your inquiries at outreach.theheroncenter@gmail.com
 <br />
 <br />
 <a class="btn btn-primary btn-xl text-uppercase js-scroll-trigger" href="https://docs.google.com/forms/d/e/1FAIpQLScsQ7B7GhsRCEgwd2_hKlRN5WcDioAymXJxCilYt9g00A_X-Q/viewform?usp=sf_link">Booking Request Form</a>